Laser energy for a strengthened immune system and better wound healing

 In our proctological practice we use the LLLT for the following complaints:

-Please contact us if you would like to learn more about the possibilities of low-level laser therapy.
-Dr. Hofer and Mr. Bärtl will be happy to answer all your questions.
+Feel free to contact us if you would like to learn more about the possibilities of low-level laser therapy.
+Dr Hofer and Dr Bärtl will be happy to answer all your questions.